lebrice/Sequoia/examples/README.md

         CL regularization loss.

 - [baseline_demo.py](basic/baseline_demo.py): Shows how the
-    BaselineMethod can be applied to get results in both RL and SL Settings.
+    BaseMethod can be applied to get results in both RL and SL Settings.

 ## CLVision Workshop Submission Examples: